jamesahorne/milestone-4/README.md

 # Subify Issue Tracker
 This project is for Milestone 4 of Code Institutes Full Stack Development Diploma, and uses Python, Django and PostgreSQL in the backend and HTML, CSS, Bootstrap and JavaScript in the frontend.

 [Subify Issue Tracker](https://django-milestone.herokuapp.com/) is a response to the growing popularity of Subify, the growing sandwich filling site.
-The developer decided a separate site was needed, dedicated to reporting and tracking bugs and a platform for users to ask for more features to be added to the main site.
+The developer decided another site was needed, dedicated to reporting and tracking bugs and a platform for users to ask for more features to be added to the main site.

 This project uses Travis CI: